Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 At this point, the sales team needs to circle down on the right opportunities to pursue.
 They must pick the battles that they can win, lest they waste their resources and energy on dreams and mirages they cannot feasibly reach.
 They must keep records of the strategy using a proposal management software so that those who are working on the proposal will know the strategy to implement in the writing

 Once the marketing has been completed and customers are aware, the opportunities available must be assessed and funneled out.
 For this, the proposal development team and the sales teams must participate together in industry briefings, customer intelligence reports, and gathering specific program intelligence.
 At this phase, the customer’s requirements must be understood, and an initial position with the customer must be cultivated.
-Competitors strategies and how to overcome them must be an essential part of the opportunity assessment phase.
+Competitor strategies and how to overcome them must be an essential part of the opportunity assessment phase.
 Once all this information is collected, preferably on a proposal management software/ platform, the opportunity pursuit decision (also called Go/ No-Go decision) must be taken.
 Usually, organizations do not consider this information and seldom pass it on to the next and more crucial stage of the proposal development lifecycle- where the business proposal is written and developed.

 The Bid Decision must be based on the answers to the following questions at a minimum: